 Assess the Damage

 Before entering the fire-damaged property, obtain clearance from fire department officials.
 A fire marshal will declare whether or not the building is safe to re-enter.
 The fire may have destroyed the gas and water supply lines, making the property hazardous.
 Wait until officials inspect the building.

 Notify the insurance agent of the fire and resulting damage.
 Especially during the first few days after the fire, stay in close contact with the insurance company.
 Discuss the value of the property.
 Request replacement policy copies if they were lost in the fire.

-The insurance agent will request documentation of damage to valuables.
+The insurance agent will request documentation of the damage to valuables.
 Once the fire marshal has declared the property safe to re-enter, begin the damage assessment.
-Wear safety gear, like goggles and close-toed shoes, while taking notes, photos and videos of the destruction.
+Wear safety gear, like goggles and close-toed shoes, while taking notes, photos, and videos of the destruction.

 Renters, Listen to your Landlord